hassanwasfy/iTell/README.md

 1. **Personal/Non-Commercial Use**:
    - Licensed under a free, non-commercial license.
    - For personal and educational use only.
-   - Commercial use is prohibited.
+   - Commercial use needs approval.

-2. **Commercial Use**:
-   - A commercial license must be purchased.
-   - Contact hassanwasfy7@gmail.com for details.

 By using this software, you agree to the terms of the appropriate license.